Joseph Blankholm

 - “The Beliefs of Nonbelievers: Exclusive Empiricism and Mortal Finitude Among Atheists and Agnostics.”
 Lead author, co-authored with Ryan Cragun, Abraham Hawley Suárez, and Shakir Stephen.
 Sociology of Religion 2024 (early access online).

 - “The Religiosity of the U.S. Nonprofit Sector and Its Impact on Secular Women.”
-Forthcoming in The Non-Religious and the State: Seculars Crafting Their Lives in Different Frameworks from the Age of Revolution to the Current Day [Open Access].
+In The Non-Religious and the State: Seculars Crafting Their Lives in Different Frameworks from the Age of Revolution to the Current Day [Open Access].
 Edited by Jeffrey Tyssens, Niels de Nutte, and Stefan Schröder.
 Boston: De Gruyter, 2024.
+[Free download of Open Access book at link above.]

 - “Intergenerational Evolution of Religiosity and Spirituality in Sexual Minorities in an American Sample.”
 Co-authored with Maria T. Brown, Dusty Hoesly, Woosang Hwang, RianSimone Harris, and Merril Silverstein.
 In Religious and Spiritual Change and Continuity Across Generations: Passing on Faith in Six European and North American Nations, edited by Merril Silverstein, Christel Gärtner, and Maria Brown (Rowman & Littfield, 2024).